rasadeghnasab/QA/README.md

 # Laravel command line Q&A

-Q&A app made with Laravel + Artisan
+A Q&A console app made with Laravel + Artisan

 # Prerequisites